 Design and Architecture

-ROM invites an extended professional field to apply for DKS-LAB Design and Architecture 2023: a five-day laboratory aiming to develop projects wherein children and young people can experience the relevancy of their own lives and identities in the effort to solve challenges within design, architecture and urban development, as well as diversifying the architecture field with ideas, values and solutions.
+ROM invites an extended professional field to apply a five-day laboratory aiming to develop projects wherein children and young people can experience the relevancy of their own lives and identities in the effort to solve challenges within design, architecture and urban development, as well as diversifying the architecture field with ideas, values and solutions.

 DKS-LAB for Art Critics